easyops-cn/brick-next-pipes/README.md

 There is the [Release Please Action](https://github.com/google-github-actions/release-please-action) to handle publishing.
 Just merge the relevant release-PR, no worries.

-Tips: Use `feat: ...` or `fix: ...` as commit messages to match the rules of the Release Please Action.
+IMPORTANT: Use `feat: ...` or `fix: ...` as commit messages to match the rules of the Release Please Action.

 <details>